iPhone Storage Size Guide: How Much Do You REALLY Need?

 What’s The Best Amount of Storage For Normal Use?

 And once you’ve used all of your iPhone’s storage, you will then have to pay for additional cloud storage via iCloud to pick up the slack.
 Hence why I’d recommend you ALWAYS go with at least 128GB of storage on your iPhone if at all possible.

 Do I Need A 256GB iPhone?

 If you’re what’s considered a “pro user”, meaning someone that runs a ton of applications on their iPhone, uses it as a storage device for work-related files and media, and also uses plenty of applications, then, yes, 256GB could be what you need.

-256GB is A LOT of storage, though, and for most people you won’t get anywhere near this.
-Case in point: my iMac that I use for work, and haven’t audited in six years, only has 350GB of stuff on its hard drive, and while that is a lot more than 256GB, it just goes to show how far storage can actually go.
+256GB is A LOT of storage, though, and for most people, you won’t get anywhere near this.
+Case in point: the iMac that I use for work, and haven’t audited in six years, only has 350GB of stuff on its hard drive, and while that is a lot more than 256GB, it just goes to show how far storage can actually go.

 Where 256GB starts to make more sense is if you plan on running your iPhone for a LONG TIME.
 Like six years or more – or until Apple stops supporting it with iOS updates.
 In this context, you’ll want as much storage as possible.
 And 256GB should do you just right.